lolilo/VisuaLisPy/readme.md

 Getting Started
 ------------------
-From the commandline, after cloning and installing the requirements with
+From the commandline, after cloning this repository and installing the requirements with

      pip install -r requirements.txt